infosecn1nja/Red-Teaming-Toolkit/README.md

 ### Log Aggregation
 * **RedELK** Red Team's SIEM - easy deployable tool for Red Teams used for tracking and alarming about Blue Team activities as well as better usability in long term operations. https://github.com/outflanknl/RedELK/
 * **CobaltSplunk** Splunk Dashboard for CobaltStrike logs. https://github.com/vysec/CobaltSplunk
+* **Red Team Telemetry** A collection of scripts and configurations to enable centralized logging of red team infrastructure. https://github.com/ztgrace/red_team_telemetry

 ### C# Offensive Framework
 * **SharpSploit** is a .NET post-exploitation library written in C# that aims to highlight the attack surface of .NET and make the use of offensive .NET easier for red teamers. https://github.com/cobbr/SharpSploit